Bitter Gourd Long

 - Planting season: Late spring to early summer

 Cultivation: Prepare fertile, well-drained soil.
-In warm areas, sow seeds in spring/summer after last frost in a sunny location.
-For better germination, pre-sprout seeds indoors by soaking in water for 24 hours.
-Wrap in wet paper towel and keep warm.
-Plant when seeds sprout.
+In warm areas, sow seeds in late spring/summer after last frost in a sunny location.
+For better germination, sprout seeds indoors by soaking in water for 24 hours.
+Wrap in wet paper towel and keep warm between 75-85°F. Plant when seeds sprout.
 Keep soil moist.
 Fertilize as needed.
 Train to climb a vertical support for better air circulation and ease of harvest.
 Low soil temperatures may result in low or no germination.

 Germination Temperature |